Ratier-Raccoon/Ratier-Raccoon/README.md

 `-—.★.—-´

-• Always alone / aloof... it's comfy. ;;

 • Mostly AFK!!
 If I don't reply, please do w2i :\] ;;

+• Always alone / aloof... it's comfy... but don't be afraid to int!! ;;

 • C+H always enc!! ;;